wbnns/learnhowtocode/deep-dives/ruby/blocks.md

 # => ERROR
 ```

-As I said, using `&` on a proc when calling a method converts it to a block and attached it to the method as a regular block, it is no longer a named argument to the method.
+As we said, using `&` on a proc when calling a method converts it to a block and attached it to the method as a regular block, it is no longer a named argument to the method.

 ## Wrapping up